☆ Bishi ☆

 If ever the label “breath of fresh air” was to be applied to one club kid, it would be to Bishi.
-I think the fact that she always looks not only sensational but very happy might have something to do with it.
+I think the fact that she always looks nothing short of sensational and very happy might have something to do with it.
 The very traits that have made her the scene’s wild child of choice since the ’90s.

-A Londoner of Bengali descent, she was only 13 when she got introduced to Matthew Glamorre by Patrick Wolf who she’d just met and befriended through an ad she placed for swapping records in the now long-defunct Select Magazine.
+A Londoner of Bengali descent, she was only 13 when she got introduced to Matthew Glamorre by Patrick Wolf who she’d just met through an ad she placed for swapping records in the now long-defunct Select Magazine.
 Patrick himself had only met Matthew by sending him a fan letter when he was in Minty, the band that also featured Leigh Bowery not long before his untimely death.
-Bishi went to Dingwalls in Camden one evening for one of the band’s gigs and had to be smuggled in being so underage.
-I happened to in attendance that night myself and Patrick was performing with Minty, playing the theremin.
+Anyhow, Bishi went to Dingwalls in Camden one evening for one of the band’s gigs and had to be smuggled in being so underage.
+I happened to be in attendance that night myself and Patrick was performing with Minty, playing the theremin.
 In a nutshell, these random encounters proved to be a lucky stroke for all involved, especially for a girl so young but already talented as a singer and classically trained as a pianist.
-Such things didn’t happen often in those precarious pre-social media days.
+Such things didn’t often happen so easily in those precarious pre-social media days.

 “That was the first time I encountered transvestism, nudity and poppers onstage,” she reminisces with a naughty grin on her face.
 “It was a huge adrenalin rush for me and I found it a bit frightening, but I knew it was life-changing.
 The most frightening things are often life changing.
 It was moving as well and carried a deep message about identity, which basically means that I had to seriously question society in order to find myself.”